andresilva8624/hacker-news-scraper/README.md

 ## Usage
 - The backend will scrape 100 posts from Hacker News including title, author, upvotes, comments, rank, articleId .
-- The frontend displays the a list of the posts
+- The frontend displays a list of the first 100 posts from newest to oldest .